 4.4.1 If an allegation is made in good faith, but it is not confirmed by the investigation, no action will be taken against the person raising the concern.
 If, however, as an employee they make an allegation frivolously, maliciously or for personal gain, disciplinary action may be taken against them.
-In the case of members, the Audit and Standards Committee will consider the matter and make recommendations to the Council.
+In the case of members, the Audit and Governance Committee will consider the matter and make recommendations to the Council.

-5.0 Procedures
+5.0 PROCEDURES

-5.1 Raising a concern
+5.1 Raising a Concern

-- 5.1.1 Concerns can be raised orally, (i.e. face to face or over the phone) or in writing.
-Letters should be placed in envelopes and marked 'personal, private and confidential' and if the concern is of a serious nature, hand deliver the envelope to the relevant person. - 5.1.2 As much information as possible should be provided including name, job and contact details. - 5.1.3 The following should be included: - - background information; - information as to why they are concerned; - details of any other procedures which they have already used, and what happened; - the names of the employee/members involved and where they work (if applicable); - dates or periods of time relating to the matter; - the names and jobs of any other employees/members who may support their concern. - 5.1.4 The earlier concerns are expressed; the easier it will be to take action. - 5.1.5 Sufficient evidence should be provided to ensure there are reasonable grounds for concern. - 5.1.6 Concerns can be raised jointly if there is another employee or member who has the same concern and will support the allegation. - 5.1.7 Trade union representative or a work based colleague can be present during any meetings or interviews in connection with the concern raised.
-If it is decided that the matter should be taken further under Whistle blowing procedures, the concern raised will be investigated by the Corporate Director Strategic Operations or Monitoring Officer or their representative.
+- 5.1.1 Concerns can be raised orally, (i.e. face to face or over the phone on the whistleblowing hotline number: 01304 872198) or in writing.
+Letters should be placed in envelopes and marked 'personal, private and confidential' and if the concern is of a serious nature, hand deliver the envelope to the relevant person.
+Concerns can also be raised through written electronic means, ideally through email and marked 'personal, private and confidential'. - 5.1.2 As much information as possible should be provided including name, job and contact details. - 5.1.3 The following should be included: - background information; - information as to why they are concerned; - details of any other procedures which they have already used, and what happened: - the names of the employee/members involved and where they work (if applicable); - dates or periods of time relating to the matter; - the names and jobs of any other employees/members who may support their concern. - 5.1.4 The earlier concerns are expressed; the easier it will be to take action. - 5.1.5 Sufficient evidence should be provided to ensure there are reasonable grounds for concern. - 5.1.6 Concerns can be raised jointly if there is another employee or member who has the same concern and will support the allegation.

+5.1.7 Trade union representative or a work-based colleague can be present during any meetings or interviews in connection with the concern raised.
+If it is decided that the matter should be taken further under Whistle blowing procedures, the concern raised will be investigated by the Chief Finance Officer or Monitoring Officer or their representative.